White’s Residential and Family Services

 * Must have a valid driver's license

 * Must be able to maintain professional boundaries and confidentiality.

 * Must be committed to the Mission, Core Values, and Vision of White’s Residential and Family Services.

 Physical Demands of Position

-- Must be able to sit for extended periods of time.
+* Must be able to do significant of walking.